SongshGeo/shifting_baseline/docs/getting-started/installation.md

 # Installation

-This guide will help you install Past1000 and its dependencies.
+This guide will help you install Shifting Baseline and its dependencies.

 ## Prerequisites